Meaning of a Dream

 Frequently Asked Questions

-What does it mean to dream of a phone that won't work?
+What does it mean to dream about a phone ringing that I can't answer?

 Recommended Reading